 Read more safety tips for New Zealand and find out what to in the event of natural disasters.

-Travelers going to New Zealand should apply for their visa in advance of their trip.
-Many nationalities are now eligible for the New Zealand eTA which means they can avoid the trouble of going to an embassy or consulate and complete the entire application online.
+Travellers going to New Zealand should apply for their visa or relevant permit in advance of their trip.
+Many nationalities are now eligible for the New Zealand eTA which means they can avoid the trouble of going to an embassy or consulate and complete the entire visa waiver application online.